Posted by Ben Gooden on Tue, Dec 21, 2021 @ 2:48 AM

 - Aesthetic improvement: it is the first reason for their installation.
 Indoor vertical gardens could be seen in several luxury buildings and shops across all the major cities of the world and have become a trend in interior design.
 They are also installed outdoors, but, given the not so cheap costs of realisation, they are less common.
-A wonderful example of an outdoor green wall is the Musée du Quai Branly, in Paris.
+A wonderful example of an outdoor green wall is the Sagrado Corazon Hospital, in Spain.
 If the technology were cheaper, it could be installed on more buildings to guarantee a better equilibrium between concrete and vegetation.

 - Pollutant reduction: it is well known that the presence of vegetation helps to reduce the concentration of particulate matter in the atmosphere by dispersing the particles that collide with the leaves and by trapping them in the waxy and hairy leaf surface (when it rains, the particles are then washed away into drains and consequently into water-treatment plants).
 Several studies are now concentrating on the quantification of pollutant reduction and on the selection of the most suitable plant species.
 Green walls could therefore help to reduce particulate concentration in those densely populated areas the space for public green is limited, thus providing a sanitary benefit to the citizens.

 - Noise reduction: vegetation acts as a noise insulator and for this reason improves the inhabitants’ life quality.